juergenweb/FrontendLoginRegister/README.md

 This measure is intended to protect access to user data.

 ## Sending emails
 This module sends a lot of emails for the communication with the user.
+Just to mention: if you are running a multilanguage site, the emails will always be send in the stored user language and not in the site language.
+So this guarantee that the user will always get the email in his own language.

 ### Activation email
 This mail will be send if a new user has registered.
 It contains an activation link to verify the registration.